daveydee33/portfolio-website/README.md

 - Don't edit the `main.css` file directly.
 Only edit the files in `scss` directory and then run `npm run sass` to build the css directory and files using node-sass.

+# To-do

+- I think I may need to work on the transition a bit more so that it rotates the other direction - and then I'd also need to fix the positioning of them also so the X is correct and positioned correctly.

 # Part 1 - Creating initial files.
 Sass workflow setup.

 - dist/index.html
 - scss/main.scss